Vital Statistics - Birth Database

 With Prince Edward Island adopting their own data capture, the only birth data regularly captured at Statistics Canada are the data from the three territories, and any late records.
 Operations and Integration Division maintains data capture quality controls such as 100% verification for new clerks, and sample batch re-capture for experienced clerks to maintain an error rate of less than 3%.

 Imputation is done on missing sex of child for tabulations in publications only.
 Sex is assigned based on the last digit of the registration number.
-For 2011, there were 133 records with imputed sex.
-Historically, this usually affected no more than 5 records annually (except for 1996 when there were 125 records with imputed sex of child and in 1998 when there were 77).
+This usually affects no more than 5 records annually (except for 1996 when there were 125 records with imputed sex of child and in 1998 when there were 77).

 Upon completion of the annual national birth data base (produced as described in the section Error Detection above), Statistics Canada carries out a series of quality checks that include: 1) producing a set of verification tables which consist of basic tabulations for the majority of variables in the data base by province or territory of occurrence; 2) sending the verification tables to each provincial/territorial registrar of vital statistics for their review and approval that Statistics Canada and the registry obtain the same results; 3) checking for internal consistencies, for example, running frequencies and looking for outliers on certain data elements; and 4) comparing the most recent data year with past data years to detect any unusual or unexpected changes.
 Comparisons of tabulated data are made with vital statistics data published by the provinces and territories, where available.